We earn commissions from brands listed on this site, which influences how listings are presented.

 Co-Sign a Loan

 Once your child has exhausted the possibilities of scholarships, grants and federal student loans, they may turn to private student loans.
 Most students don’t qualify for private student or other loans at low rates on their own.
 Students who have just graduated from high school generally don’t have the income and credit scores lenders require.
-However, if you co-sign, lenders will usually be able to offer you a loan - promising that if your child doesn’t pay as promised, you will.
+However, if you co‑sign, lenders will usually be able to offer a loan—promising that if your child doesn’t pay as promised, you will.
+In practice, most private undergraduate loans are cosigned (about 93%).

 Pros: Co‑signing can help your child get a private loan that he or she wouldn’t have qualified for alone.
 If the payments are made as agreed, the loan in good standing can bolster your credit score.

 Even if your child does not default, your credit is affected by the fact that you cosigned on a loan.
-The credit check for loan application will create a small, temporary dip of 5 to 10 points in your score.
-That’s probably not a problem unless you are planning to apply for a mortgage or other credit immediately.
-The co-signed loan will also show as debt on your credit report, increasing your debt load and your debt-to-available-credit ratio.
+The credit check for the loan application will create a small, temporary dip in your score—for most people a single hard inquiry reduces FICO® Scores by fewer than five points.
+The co‑signed loan will also show as debt on your credit reports and can raise your debt‑to‑income ratio that lenders assess.
+Note: credit utilization (the revolving “debt‑to‑available‑credit” ratio) does not include installment loans like student loans.
 And if the loan goes into default, your score will suffer.

 Offer Advice